 Urban development has been expanding in Northern Virginia for many years.
 Since the 2010 Census, the populations of Fauquier County, Prince William County, and Loudoun Counties have grown 7.6%, 15.2%, and 30%, respectively (Weldon Cooper Center).
 Loudoun County, for instance, has been deemed “a test tube” for dealing with “hypergrowth” due to numerous high-tech and government jobs (Davenport).
 Such expansion, unsurprisingly, has met resistance.
 For instance, in Prince William County, the organization “Save the Rural Crescent” formed to stop urban sprawl in agricultural zones (Rural Crescent Coalition).

 Environmental activist Wendell Berry stated: “There is in fact no distinction between the fate of the land and the fate of the people” (Berry and Shoemaker 2019).
 As it stands now in Northern Virginia, developers are winning and farmers and rural life are losing.

 Bryan McGinnis, Red + Blue in Craft

 Bryan McGinnis is an emerging artist who balances American history and politics with contemporary gay culture through mixed media.
 McGinnis primarily uses his mother’s fabrics or bought textiles from Lancaster, PA with exploration of his Pennsylvania Dutch ancestry.

 Fine Arts and Graphic Design Student Exhibition

 This exhibit will feature student works from both the Graphic design and Fine Arts programs.
-Examples of Graphic Design, Visual Imagery, Multimedia Design, Animation, and Web Design from the Communication Design program.
-Ceramics, Design, Drawing, Painting, Printmaking, and sculpture from the Fine Art program.
+Examples of Graphic Design, Visual Imagery, Multimedia Design, Animation, and Web Design from the Graphic Design program.
+Design, Drawing, Painting, Printmaking, and sculpture from the Visual Arts program.
 A must see show!